Mental health consequences of immigration detention: Alternatives to detention

 Alternatives to detention refers to a set of policies and procedures related to immigration that does not rely on detaining and confining migrants, refugees, and asylum seekers.
-Alternatives to detention come in several forms such as parole, bail, family or community detention, case management, electronic tracking, house arrest, and voluntary return incentives.
+Alternatives to detention come in several forms such as parole, bail, family or community detention, case management, electronic tracking, welcoming visitations, house arrest, and voluntary return incentives.
 Currently, alternatives to detention are becoming codified into law and practice to an extent in countries around the world.
 Most member countries of the European Union have incorporated laws that provide alternatives to detention.
 The United States has a risk assessment tool used to determine if vulnerable migrants are allowed to be placed in alternatives to detention.

+Recognizing that the people who are coming in to first world countries are humans who have tried to enter with a purpose of seeking asylum.
+Most of the children are from the age of 1 to 12, Jesuit Social Services argues that children shouldn't be locked up and sending them to the detention centers should be the last resort.
+The rules and regulations for visitations should stay consistent so the visiting processes can go smooth.
+Visitors have an impact on people who are going through mental challenges, as it's an opportunity where the migrant feels heard and have someone to confide in.

-One of the leading theoretical models for detention alternatives is the Community Assessment and Placement model.
+One of the leading theoretical models for detention alternatives is the Community Assessment and Placement model (CAP).
 The basis of this model lies in the concept that detention is not necessary in the first place, and that migrants should be allowed freedom of movement.
 Based on the individual's health, identity, vulnerability, etc., the next step is to find a safe community setting.
 Ideally, this would include legal and interpretation services, accommodation and food, and case managers.
 Finally, any additional control measures can be put in place in the community if found to be necessary–with detention only being used if absolutely necessary.
 Alternatives to detention such as the CAP model, and other models based on meeting migrant needs, have positive effects on mental health.
 On the other hand, heavy surveillance requirements can have negative mental health impacts.
 For particularly vulnerable populations such as children, even community detention can result in physical and psychological harm.

 Ultimately the push towards alternatives to detention is a shift away from criminalizing immigrants, and towards a human-rights centered treatment of migrants.
 According to various studies on the topic, individualized case management and public services are important parts of a successful model.
 In areas where money is directed towards private detention centers, funding may need to be redirected to social services and public resources instead.
 However, some migrant rights advocates argue that alternatives to detention still represent confinement and incarceration in less overt ways.
 Freedoms and rights of migrants are still policed and restricted under alternatives to detention, so other solutions may need to be investigated further.